EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 * :shopping_cart: Add books to a cart or purchase directly.

-* :money_bag: Manage their wallet balance for seamless transactions.
+* :moneybag: Manage their wallet balance for seamless transactions.

 * :receipt: View detailed purchase receipts for clarity and record-keeping.